httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The PRIORITY_UPDATE frame MAY be sent before the request stream that it references has been created.
 The Stream ID MUST be within the client-initiated bidirectional stream limit.
-If a server receives a PRIORITY_UPDATE for a Stream ID that is beyond the stream limits, this MUST be treated as a connection error of type H3_ID_ERROR.
+If a server receives a PRIORITY_UPDATE for a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.
 PRIORITY_UPDATE frames received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
 Holding